karl-/athensworks.github.io/source/code-school/index.markdown

 footer: true
 ---

 Starting March 16th, Athensworks will be hosting classes on HTML/CSS and Python.
-For just $10, you can learn HTML.
+For just $10, you can learn web technologies or a powerful, yet easy, scripting language.
+Classes start on March 16th and will go for 5 weeks, being held every Monday and Wednesday.
 If you're interested, please register below.

+March 16th - April 22nd Mondays and Wednesdays

+* HTML+CSS 6pm
+* Python 7pm

 Want to help us spread the word?
 [Share our flier](/assets/marketing/CodeSchool2015.pdf)